A Popular Internet Destination Since 1996

 I have always travelled a great deal, for both business and pleasure, and — like other seasoned travellers — soon found that the lighter my burden, the more pleasant my journey.
 Consequently (and unsurprisingly, given my background as both an engineer and scientist), I have thought a lot about the subject, read extensively on the issues, even attended seminars on packing techniques.
 Most important, though, is that I've actually tried all this stuff out, experimenting with a variety of solutions in many cases.

-And yes, I know that there's a lot to read on these pages.
-Travelling light is a goal that is preceded by many diverse challenges, and I strive always to describe things in detail sufficient to illuminate the "why" behind the opinions.
+And yes, I know that there's a lot to read on these fifty-odd pages.
+Travelling light is a goal at the end of many diverse challenges, and I strive always to describe things in detail sufficient to illuminate the "why" behind the opinions.
 The Web already has plenty of travel sites that offer advice with no evidence as to why it should be expected to work (and, consequently, it often doesn't; there is a rather distressing amount of well-intentioned "travel folklore" that is just plain wrong).

 Want to link to OneBag.com?
 Please respect my simple Linking Policy.